laboon/ebook/text/13_why_test_software.md

 ## Stability

 Developing software is a complex process.
 At times, on some teams, it can even devolve into chaos.
 A testing team can help alleviate this by providing stability.
-By
+By ensuring that developers continue to work on software that contains fewer defects, the software can stay on a more stable footing.
+Additional functionality is less likely to be built on top of a shaky foundation.

+A quality assurance team can also keep track of known existing defects, and allow prioritization to take place.
+Instead of developers and managers dropping everything and working on every recently-found defect, or ignoring any new ones while they work on old ones, a test team can help determine what is worth working on.
+This leads to a more rigorous and smoothly-flowing software development process.

 ## Customer Advocacy